Frosted Chocolate Fudge Brownies

 The brownies themselves are moist, fudgy, and wonderful.
 Everything a brownie should be, and definitely not cakey.
-Gross.
-Cakey brownies suck.
-(Sorry if you like cakey brownies.
-These aren’t for you.)
+If you’re a cakey brownie fan…well, you’re in the wrong place.

-The frosting, oh man, is simply out of this world.
+The chocolate frosting, oh man, is simply out of this world.
 This is easily my new favorite chocolate frosting recipe.
-It is a bit more time consuming, but the result is pure, luxurious, rich, decadent, fluffy chocolate frosting.
+It takes a few steps, but the result is pure, luxurious, rich, decadent, fluffy chocolate frosting.
 Together?
 The two make the perfect pairing.

 I put mine in the fridge, and they melded into this amazing fudge-like bar.
 I highly recommend it.
 Case in point: I highly recommend these.
 Whether you’re sharing them with a significant other, some friends, or alone…everyone will enjoy these.

 Unless they don’t like chocolate.
 In which case, why are you hanging out with them anyways?Print